mui/material-ui/docs/pages/careers/design-engineer-x-grid.md

 # Design Engineer

-<p class="description">You will focus on design to implement great product experience for the MUI X Data Grid.</p>
+<p class="description">You will design and implement a great user and developer experience for the MUI X Data Grid.</p>

 ## Details of the Role